kbss-cvut/jopa-examples/example10-strings-languages/README.md

 ## Running the Demo

-To run the demo, `mvn exec:java` can be used.
-The demo outputs the stored data into `withPersistenceUnitLanguage.ttl` and `withoutPersistenceUnitLanguage.ttl` files so that you can verify what actually gets stored under different language-related configurations.
+To run the demo, `mvn exec:java` or `gradle runApp` can be used.
+The demo outputs the stored data into `withPersistenceUnitLanguage.ttl` and
+`withoutPersistenceUnitLanguage.ttl` files so that you can verify what actually gets stored under different language-related configurations.